 All Phase 1 proposals will first be directed to the SALT Astronomy Operations team for a technical feasibility assessment.
-Comments on technical feasibility will be forwarded to the individual TACs of the SALT consortium by 22 August 2014.
+Comments on technical feasibility will be forwarded to the individual TACs of the SALT consortium by 20 February 2015.
 The TACs will then allocate time to successful proposals in various priority classes and Moon brightness.
 The minimum time allocation for a successful proposal will be 900 seconds per priority per Moon brightness.

-The full TAC review and time allocation process is expected to end by 14 September 2014 and PIs will be informed of the outcome by the 21 September 2014.
-This will be followed by a Phase 2 submission period, during which the detailed observing Blocks will have to be submitted by the PIs to SALT operations using the PIPT.
-The strict deadline for the Phase 2 submission phase is 19 October 2014, at 23:59 UT, with the new Semester observations commencing 1 November 2014.
+The full TAC review and time allocation process is expected to end by 23 March 2015 and Pls will be informed of the outcome by the 1 April 2015.
+This will be followed by a Phase 2 submission period, during which the detailed observing Blocks must be submitted by the Pls to SALT operations using the PIPT.
+The strict deadline for the Phase 2 submission phase is 17 April 2015, at 23:59 UT, with the new Semester observations commencing 1 May 2015.
 Please note that this Phase 2 proposal deadline will be strictly enforced, and no late proposals will be observed.
 This is crucial for planning the schedule for the semester.
-Proposals with Phase 2 material in before the end of the current period may also be considered for observations even before November 1, depending on the status of the queue of 2014-1 projects.
+Proposals with Phase 2 material in before the end of the current period may also be considered for observations even before 1 May, depending on the status of the queue of 2014-2 projects.